South Island Itinerary 10 days

 • Stewart Island Flights run flights between Invercargill and Stewart Island.

-• Cost for return flights and two sight-seeing tours: AUD 282 (USD 214).
+• The cost of return flights and two sightseeing tours is AUD 282 (USD 214).

 Local Transportation